Updated April 18, 2021

-The Galapagos Islands are serviced by 9 different boats for liveaboard scuba diving vacations of 6 to 10 days at rates of $243 to $699 daily.
-Below is the list of vessels and their features.
+The Galapagos Islands are serviced by nine different boats for liveaboard scuba diving vacations of 6 to 10 days at rates of $222 to $739 daily.
+Below is a list of some of the best vessels and their features.
 After that are my recommended sample of 5 great boats.
-To get full information beyond what is presented below on these 5 and their services, use the liveaboard search at the top of the page with Ecuador/Galapagos Islands as the destination.

 - Humboldt Explorer

 - MY Galapagos Master

 - Tiburon Explorer

 - Blue Spirit

 - Cruises central Galapagos, Wolf & Darwin Islands, Punta Carrion (Sta.
 Cruz), Cousin’s Rock (Santiago)